 Ironically, Joe Kapp’s best game as a Boston Patriot occurred against his old Vikings team the day after a raging snowstorm in December when he nearly knocked Minnesota lineman Alan Page out after tackling him following an interception.

 Another funny thing about that game: the employees of Harvard Stadium forgot to plow the ancient concrete stands.
-Thus, we all sat in three-foot snowdrifts, which made snowball throwing that day a must.
+Thus, we all sat in three-foot snowdrifts, which made snowball-throwing that day a must.
 The referees almost called the game for the Vikings when two entire sections of fans decided to target a solitary Viking and hurl their snowballs at the unfortunate player – quarterback Gary Cuozzo.
-When the gun finally signaled the end of that contest, another Patriot loss, it would prove to be the last game for the Boston Patriots.
+When the gun finally signaled the end of that contest, another Patriot loss, it would prove to be the last game ever played by the Boston Patriots.

 For the previous five years, there had been some talk that the city of Boston would build a stadium for the Patriots in the South Boston.
 In fact, a design for a domed stadium in South Boston had even been approved by the Massachusetts Legislature in 1966, only to see funding halted when the local reps came to their senses.